2022-23 Theme: Human||Nature

 “Truth isn’t truth.”
 Rudolph Giuliani, August 19, 2018

 It was the Oxford English Dictionary’s “word of the year” for 2016, Year Zero of the current U.S. Presidential Administration: post-truth or, as we’re styling it (for maximum flexibility and slipperiness and suggestiveness), post/truth.
 Tracing its current meaning back to 1992, the OED defines it this way: “Relating to or denoting circumstances in which objective facts are less influential in shaping political debate or public opinion than appeals to emotion and personal belief.”

-In 2019–20, the Humanities Studio will explore the post/truth phenomenon from a wide variety of disciplinary and interdisciplinary perspectives.
-Humanities Studio Undergraduate and Faculty Fellows, together with the Studio Director, Postdoctoral Fellows, and a group of visiting speakers, writers, and thinkers, will take a long, hard look at post/truth—both truth and its denial and occlusions—to assess the hopes for restoring rational discourse about the most urgent problems facing us today.
+The Humanities Studio explored the post/truth phenomenon from a wide variety of disciplinary and interdisciplinary perspectives.
+Humanities Studio Undergraduate and Faculty Fellows, together with the Studio Director, Postdoctoral Fellows, and a group of visiting speakers, writers, and thinkers, took a long, hard look at post/truth—both truth and its denial and occlusions—to assess the hopes for restoring rational discourse about the most urgent problems facing us today.

 2018–19 Theme: “Fail Better”